Sonny Dove

-Lloyd "Sonny" Dove (August 16, 1945 – February 14, 1983) was a Native American professional basketball player.
+Lloyd "Sonny" Dove (August 16, 1945 – February 14, 1983) was an American professional basketball player.
 As a star at St. John's University in New York, in his last season of 1967, Dove won the Haggerty Award.
 That year he was part of the United States basketball team that won the gold medal at the Pan American Games in Winnipeg.

 His record has continued to make him one of the top players ever at St. John's.
 In 2005 Dove was among the first ten men selected for "Basketball Legacy Honors" at the university.
 In 2011 Dove was inducted into the New York City Basketball Hall of Fame.

 Early life and education

 Lloyd Leslie Dove Jr. was born at Cape Cod Hospital in Hyannis, Massachusetts in 1945 and nicknamed "Sonny."
 His father was Lloyd Dove, an African-American from New Bern, North Carolina.
-Sonny's mother Adeline B. Dove (1921–2010) was Mashpee Wampanoag and the sister of Earl Mills Sr. (Flying Eagle), the hereditary sachem since 1956 of this people.
-His siblings are Larry Dove of Mashpee and Gladys Dove Barnes of Queens, N.Y.
+Sonny's mother Adeline B. Dove (1921–2010) was Mashpee Wampanoag and the sister of Earl Mills Sr. (Flying Eagle), who for many after 1956 the sachem of this people.
+The Mills were one of the families to have often held this post.
+He has a brother and sister.
 By Wampanoag matrilineal tradition, the children are considered to belong to the mother's clan.

 The Doves divorced and the father moved to New York City where Sonny would ultimately move.
-In 1951 Adeline Dove married Donald Hicks Sr. of Mashpee, Massachusetts.
-She had more children with Donald: Donnella Hicks Pocknett, Errol Hicks, Donald Hicks Jr., and Gary Hicks, all of Mashpee.
+In 1951 Adeline Dove remarried and had four more children.

 Dove graduated from St. Francis Preparatory School in Brooklyn, where his skill at basketball was noted.
 He was recruited for St. John's University by Lou Carnesecca, the assistant basketball coach at the time.